deafsquad/UpdateLoxone/README.md

 ## Usage

-1. Place the `UpdateLoxone.ps1` script in a desired location (e.g., `C:\Scripts\UpdateLoxone`).
+1. Place the `UpdateLoxone.ps1` and `UpdateLoxoneUtils.psm1` scripts together in a desired location (e.g., `C:\Scripts\UpdateLoxone`).
 Ensure this location is stable as the scheduled task will reference it.
 2. (Optional) Create `UpdateLoxoneMSList.txt` in the same directory with your Miniserver details, or wait for the script to prompt you on the first interactive run.
 3. Run the script **once** from an **Administrator PowerShell prompt** to set up the scheduled task:
     ```powershell